GargiChauhan303/Coffee_Shop_Sales_Excel/README.md

 3. Visualizations
 Used bar, pie, and line charts for clear data representation.
 Added slicers for filtering by product, date, and location.

+# Business Questions Answered
+This dashboard provides answers to the following questions:
+1. How do sales vary by day of the week and hour of the day?
+2. Are there any peak times for sales activity?
+3. What is the total sales revenue for each month?
+4. How do sales vary across different store locations?
+5. What is the average price/order per person?
+6. Which products are the best-selling in terms of quantity and revenue?
+7. How do sales vary by product category and type?